doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 ```
 ![graph_points](/images/ggplot_points_purple.png)

-We can add additional layer, this time with line graph, playing with line color(`color="pink"`) and width(`lwd=3`)
+We can add additional layer, this time with line graph, playing with line color (`color="pink"`) and width (`lwd=3`):
 ```r
 ggplot(nasa, aes(Year,J.D)) + geom_point(color="purple",size=5) + geom_line(color="pink",lwd=3)
 ```
 ![graph_points](/images/ggplot_line_pink.png)

 Ok but let's be serious and check what the graph tells us.
-We can see that the average temperatures anomalies grows.
-We can underline it by adding trend line to our graph as the third layer! (pssst, what trend line is?
+We can see that the average value of temperatures anomalies grows.
+We can emphasize it by adding trend line to our graph as the third layer! (pssst, what trend line is?
 It is a line on a graph showing the general direction that a group of points seem to be heading.)
 ```r
 ggplot(nasa, aes(Year,J.D)) + geom_point() + geom_line() + geom_smooth(color="red")
 ```